MayMeow/php-encrypt/README.md

 ### Loaders

-Loaders are new feature that can be used to load Key pair `from v2018.5`.
+Loaders are new feature that can be used to load Key pair `from v2018.5` updated in `2020.6`.
 Each loader implements LoaderInterfaace.
 To use them follow example below.
 If you have protected (encrypted) private key **loaders are place where is decrypting based on passphrase**. **SecurityFactory using only decrpted private_keys**.

-`v2020.5` will change using loaders.
+`v2020.6` will change using loaders.
 No more is required to use passphrase when you load certificate from file

 ```php
 use MayMeow\Loaders\FileLoader;